-Measure Code: RS-SHL-BINS-V07-160601
+Measure Code: RS-SHL-BINS-V08-180101

+Review Deadline: 1/1/2020

-5.6.3 Floor Insulation Above Crawlspace
+Floor Insulation Above Crawlspace

 Description

 Insulation is added to the floor above a vented crawl space that does not contain pipes or HVAC equipment.
 If there are pipes, HVAC, or a basement, it is desirable to keep them within the conditioned space by insulating the crawl space walls and ground.
 Insulating the floor separates the conditioned space above from the space below the floor, and is only acceptable when there is nothing underneath that could freeze or would operate less efficiently in an environment resembling the outdoors.
 Even in the case of an empty, unvented crawl space, it is still considered best practice to seal and insulate the crawl space perimeter rather than the floor.
 Not only is there generally less area to insulate this way, but there are also moisture control benefits.
 There is a “Basement Insulation” measure for perimeter sealing and insulation.
 This measure assumes the insulation is installed above an unvented crawl space and should not be used in other situations.